oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     You should see something similar to the following:

     ```[]
-    The Camera App timing out during authentication can be frustrating.
-Here are some steps to help resolve the issue:
+    If the Camera App is timing out during authentication, here are some potential solutions to resolve the issue:

-    1. **Restart the App and Device**: Try restarting the Camera App and your device to see if that resolves the issue.
-    2. **Check Internet Connection**: Ensure that your device is connected to a stable internet connection.
-Authentication may fail if your connection is slow or unstable.
+    1. **Check your internet connection**: Ensure that your device has a stable internet connection.
+A slow or unstable connection can cause the authentication process to time out.
-    3. **Update the App**: Make sure the Camera App is updated to the latest version.
-Go to the app store, check for updates, and install the latest version.
+    2. **Restart the Camera App**: Close the Camera App and restart it.
+This can resolve any temporary issues that may be causing the authentication timeout.
+    3. **Check your account credentials**: Verify that your account credentials (username and password) are correct and up-to-date.
+If you've recently changed your password, try updating the credentials in the Camera App.
-    4. **Clear Cache and Data**: Clearing the app's cache and data can resolve authentication issues.
-Go to your device's settings, find the Camera App, and clear its cache and data.
+    4. **Clear app data and cache**: Clearing the app data and cache can resolve any issues caused by corrupted data or cache.
+To do this, go to your device's settings, then select "Apps" or "Application Manager," find the Camera App, and select "Clear data" and "Clear cache."
-    5. **Disable and Re-enable Camera Permissions**: Disable and re-enable camera permissions for the app.
-Go to your device's settings, find the Camera App, and toggle off the camera permission.
-Wait for a few seconds, then toggle it back on.
-    6. **Check for Conflicting Apps**: Other apps may be interfering with the Camera App's authentication process.
-Try closing other apps or uninstalling recently installed apps to see if that resolves the issue.
-    7. **Reset the App**: Some devices allow you to reset the app to its default settings.
-Go to your device's settings, find the Camera App, and look for a "Reset" or "Clear defaults" option.
-    8. **Check for Device Issues**: If none of the above steps work, there may be an issue with your device's hardware or software.
-Try using a different camera app or resetting your device to its factory settings.
+    5. **Update the Camera App**: Ensure that the Camera App is updated to the latest version.
+Outdated apps can cause compatibility issues and authentication timeouts.
+    6. **Disable and re-enable the Camera App**: Disable the Camera App and then re-enable it.
+This can reset the app's settings and resolve any issues.
+    7. **Reset the device's network settings**: Go to your device's settings, then select "Network & internet" or "Connections," and select "Reset network settings."
+This will reset your device's network settings to their default values.
-    9. **Contact the App Developer**: If none of the above steps work, reach out to the app developer's support team for further assistance.
+    8. **Contact the Camera App support**: If none of the above solutions work, contact the Camera App support team for further assistance.
+They can help you troubleshoot the issue or provide additional guidance.

-    If you're using a specific camera app, such as the Google Camera App or the Camera+ App, you can try additional steps specific to that app.
-For example:

-    * For the Google Camera App, try clearing the app's data and cache, then restarting the app.
-    * For the Camera+ App, try disabling and re-enabling the app's camera permissions.
+    Additional troubleshooting steps for specific devices or operating systems:

+    * **For Android devices**: Go to Settings > Apps > Camera App > Storage > Clear data and Clear cache.
+Then, go to Settings > Accounts > Google > Account sync > toggle off and then toggle on the Camera App sync option.
+    * **For iOS devices**: Go to Settings > Camera App > toggle off and then toggle on the "Use Camera App" option.
+Then, go to Settings > Safari > Clear History and Website Data.

-    If you're still experiencing issues, provide more details about your device, operating system, and camera app, and I'll do my best to assist you further.
+    If you're still experiencing issues after trying these solutions, please provide more details about your device, operating system, and Camera App version, and I'll be happy to help you further.

+    PL/SQL procedure successfully completed.

+    Elapsed: 00:00:13.558
     ```

     Unfortunately the above is just a generic response.
 The LLM does not know anything about our actual support incidents.